rajatkr83/World-Time/README.md

-# World Time
+## World Time

-A new Flutter application.
+Welcome to World Time!
+An app created using Jsonplaceholder & worldtimeapi.org

 ## Getting Started